 In January 2024, we entered into a clinical study and collaboration agreement, or the Debio Collaboration Agreement, with Debiopharm International S.A., or Debiopharm, a privately-owned, Swiss-based biopharmaceutical company, with the aim to explore the synergy between our compound, lunresertib, and Debiopharm's compound, Debio 0123, a WEE1 inhibitor.
 We are collaborating with Debiopharm on the development of a combination therapy, with us sponsoring the global study, and will share all costs equally.
 Both parties are each supplying their respective drugs and retain all commercial rights to their respective compounds, including as monotherapy or as combination therapies.
 The activities associated with the Debio Collaboration Agreement are coordinated by a joint steering committee, which is comprised of an equal number of representatives from both parties.
 Based on the terms of the Debio Collaboration Agreement, we concluded that the Debio Collaboration Agreement meets the requirements of a collaboration within the guidance of ASC 808, "Collaborative Arrangements", as both parties are active participants in the combination trial and are exposed to significant risks and rewards depending on the success of the combination trial.
 Accordingly, the net costs associated with the co-development are expensed as incurred and recognized within research and development expenses in our consolidated statement of operations and comprehensive loss.
-During the year ended December 31, 2024, we recognized \$3.2 million in net research and development.
+During the year ended December 31, 2024, we recognized \$3.2 million in net research and development costs with regards to the Debiopharm portion of the 50/50 cost sharing terms in the Debio Collaboration Agreement.